sharma-vidhi/machine-learning-movies/final_analysis/Readme.md

 # Movie Recommendation Engine

-Predictive engine for recommending movies to users based on their likeness.
+Predictive engine for recommending movies to users based on their profile and likeness.

 ## Data used